-Patellar and Quadriceps Tendinitis
+Patellar and Quadriceps Tendonitis

-These two types of tendinitis also occur in the setting of repetitive, forceful contractions of the quadriceps or thigh muscles.
+These two types of tendonitis also occur in the setting of repetitive, forceful contractions of the quadriceps or thigh muscles.
 Erratic exercise, poor conditioning and flexibility, or over-aggressive training all contribute to this problem.
 Some examples might include doing certain exercises before good baseline conditioning, strengthening and flexibility have been achieved.
 Some of the more common offenders include squats, plyometrics, and hill or stair running.
-For patella tendinitis, a patella tendon strap can provide relief of symptoms while healing and rehabilitation is taking place.
+For patella tendonitis, a patella tendon strap can provide relief of symptoms while healing and rehabilitation is taking place.

 Patellofemoral syndrome (PFS)